Physics informed neural networks for elliptic equations with oscillatory differential operators

 For $\epsilon=1/32$ and same neural network as before, we train with $N_c = 1024$ equispaced collocation points for ten independent trials.
 The training schedule consists of $10,000$, $10,000$, $20,000$, and $20,000$ iterations of Adam with learning rates of $\eta = 10^{-4}$, $\eta = 10^{-5}$, $\eta = 10^{-6}$, and $\eta = 10^{-7}$, respectively, and then L-BFGS for a few thousand iterations, on average.

-Figure \ref{fig:regression_and_poisson}(a) and (b) show the resulting approximations and the generalization errors of the neural networks after training.
-Taking again $\expval\, u_{\rm P}(x;\theta)$ to be the averaged network, the maximum generalization error is
+Figures \ref{fig:regression_and_poisson}(a) and (b) show the resulting approximations and the generalization errors of the neural networks after training.
+Taking again $\expval\, u_{\rm P}(x;\theta)$ to be the network averaged over all the trials, the maximum generalization error is

 while the average variance across the interval is about $1.12\cdot 10^{-1}$.

 Finally, consider the PINN approximation $u_{\rm D}(x;\theta)$ of the Darcy problem \eqref{eq:darcy}, where the loss function is